 Identity theft is on the rise.
-In 2016, approximately 15.4 million people in the U.S. were victims of identity theft according to the Insurance Information Institute.
-That’s an increase of more than two million people from the previous year.
+In 2016, approximately 15.4 million people in the U.S. were victims of identity theft, according to the Insurance Information Institute.
+That’s an increase of more than 2 million people from the previous year.

 While everyone is at risk, service members are twice as likely to be targeted.
 Deployed service members often have limited access to their banking and credit card accounts and may go weeks without checking them.
 This provides ample time for fraud to go unnoticed.

 The use of Social Security numbers also puts service members at risk for identity theft.
-Although social security numbers are no longer used on mailing labels and prescription medicine bottles, the U.S. Department of Veterans Affairs still uses social security numbers as a primary means of identification for veterans and active service members.
+Although Social Security numbers are no longer used on mailing labels and prescription medicine bottles, the U.S. Department of Veterans Affairs still uses them as a primary means of identification for veterans and active duty service members.
 And in 2015, a cyberattack left many military members vulnerable after the personal records of millions of federal employees were stolen.

-Several proactive measures can be taken against identity theft crimes, but do you know what to do if it happens to you?
-Using recommendations from the Federal Trade Commission and insight from USAA Advice Director Matthew Angel, we created a 10 step Identity Theft guide to help you navigate your way back to financial security if you do become a victim of identity theft.
+There are several proactive measures you can take to prevent identity theft, but do you know what to do if it happens to you?
+Using recommendations from the Federal Trade Commission and insight from USAA Advice Director Matthew Angel, we created a 10-step identity theft guide to help you navigate your way back to financial security if you do become a victim.

 Fortunately, there are steps you can take to protect yourself in advance.
 The first one?
 Paying attention to anything out of the ordinary.
 But even that doesn’t make you exempt!

 “Even if you are on top of things, it can happen to you,” warns Angel.
 His advice is to watch for red flags: receiving a denial for credit you didn’t apply for, a welcome notice from an account you didn’t open, or if you stop receiving regular correspondence from your current bank or credit company, because fraudsters have taken over your accounts and changed the address.